network regional meetings

 Network Regional Meetings

 Network meetings occur in early August and early January.
-We are always seeking member campuses to host the August network meetings.
+We are always seeking member campuses to host the in-person August meetings (one in the eastern region and one in the western region).
 The January meetings are virtual.
-Campuses can download an overview of host responsibilities.
+Campuses who wish to host can reach out to the NCCE office to receive an overview of host responsibilities.
 These events are only open to representatives from campuses in the NCCE network.
 Campuses may send multiple representatives.
-There is no charge to attend, but participants must RSVP.

-Highlights from Recent Network Meetings
+Recent Network Meetings

 August 2022